Can hamsters live together?

 Hamsters of any breed make fantastic pets, whether you have a Syrian or a Dwarf hamster breed.
 They are great pets for all ages and are a whole lot of fun.
 They can help teach children responsibility and are also ideal for those who live in flats or apartments where space may be more restricted.

-However, two important questions remain: which hamsters can live together, and which hamsters are likely to fight?
+However, two important questions remain: can hamsters live together, and which hamsters are more likely to fight?

 Hamsters are territorial over their food, so if you do choose to pair hamsters, ensure there are two feeding zones in the cage.